Deocracy/NewsBuddy/README.md

 ## Acknowledgments

-**Democracy stands on the shoulders of giants**
+**Democracy stands on the shoulders of giants** he progression of democracy has always required people, who through their own initiative, go beyond the requirements of a good person.
-It has always been through a few taking intuitive to go beyond what is required of the -a good person- for democracy to be propelled forward

 - To see a list of the project’s contributors, please visit the [contributors page](./CONTRIBUTORS.md)